axibase/atsd/administration/user-authentication.md

 * To reset the password for a user account:
   * Open the `server.properties` file.
   * Add `user.password.reset.username={username}` and `user.password.reset.password={new-password}` settings and save the file.
-    * Restart ATSD.
+    * Restart the database.
     * Remove the above settings from the `server.properties` file to prevent password resets on subsequent restarts.

 * If the account being reset is configured as LDAP type, the type is changed to Local.

 ## Guest Access to Data API

-To enable anonymous access to Data API query methods, set `api.guest.access.enabled=true` in the `server.properties` file and restart ATSD.
+To enable anonymous access to Data API query methods, set `api.guest.access.enabled=true` in the `server.properties` file and restart the database.

 ## Guest Access to Portals